Develop your athletic expertise and combine your training with academic study of elite sports performance.

 Taking part in our sports

-We have nine priority sports in which a Head Coach is employed.
-Each priority sport has a separate trial and confirmation process at the beginning of the academic year.
+We have various priority sports in which a Head Coach is employed.
+The University of Bath is home to many student athletes who show exceptional achievement and potential in both their academic and sporting endeavours.
 Acceptance of a place on this foundation degree does not guarantee you a place within our priority sports.

 If you take part in a non-priority sport, then you may consider joining any of the existing Students’ Union sports clubs.

-You’ll learn from academics with expertise in the sport.
+You’ll learn from academics with expertise across sport, exercise and health.
 Their international collaborations and research activities feed into undergraduate teaching and contribute to your learning experience.

 Graduates from our courses are in demand by a wide range of employers.
 This includes public health, exercise medicine and rehabilitation, sports management, sports coaching and development.